Wisconsin Backpacking

 WILDLIFE

 The Apostle Islands National Lakeshore is the closest thing we have to a national park in Wisconsin.
-It’s managed by the national park service even if it doesn’t get the national park designation.
+It’s managed by the National Park Service even if it doesn’t get the national park designation.
 Most of the park is on islands that are accessible if you have a boat that is fit for Lake Superior.
-The park service included one hiking trail on the mainland that you can drive to without ferry service.
-From Meyer’s Beach a five-mile trail unfolds along the top of an imposing Lake Superior bluff.
-The trail is easy going and popular as it leads to some distant and obscured views of the famed Apostle Island sea caves.
+The park service included one hiking trail on the mainland that you can drive to without a ferry service.
+From Meyer’s Beach, a five-mile trail unfolds along the top of an imposing Lake Superior bluff.
+The trail is easygoing and popular as it leads to some distant and obscured views of the famed Apostle Island sea caves.
 This Lakeshore trail terminates at a beach and primitive campsite.

 2 DAY/1-NIGHT ITINERARY